Reflecting on being part of the Chelsea Flower Show 2025

 The concept for the stand was always ambitious - a theatrical journey through garden design, unfolding in three stages: fantasy, design, and reality.
 It began with a whimsical, hand-drawn woodland inspired by the nursery rhyme Mary, Mary, Quite Contrary, moved into a zone that celebrated the precision and creativity of the design process, and ended in a dreamy garden scene under an arch of roses and festoon lights.

-Above: the design taking shape from models and drawings to installation at Chelsea and the completed stand.
+Above: the process of design from mood boards, drawings and models to installation at Chelsea and the completed stand.

 A passionate community

+After months of preparation and many weekends of cutting, sanding and painting in the workshop, we set off for the build.
 One of the most striking parts of the Chelsea experience was the sense of camaraderie on site.
-From the moment we arrived to install the stand, it felt like one big family.
-Everyone we met was there because they truly love what they do - whether it was designers we’ve long admired, or newer talents like Charlotte Harris, who won Best Show Garden in 2023.
-The atmosphere was one of mutual respect, passion, and pride in every detail.
+From the moment we arrived to build the stand, it felt like one big family.
+Everyone we met was there because they truly love what they do - whether it was designers we’ve long admired, or newer talents like Charlotte Harris and Hugo Bugg, who won Best Show Garden in 2023.
+The atmosphere was one of mutual respect, passion, and pride in every detail, and it was also clear that such a show would never happen without the vast number of skilled volunteers.

 Chelsea also reaffirmed our core belief in the value of quality craftsmanship.
 From the way each wooden step was expertly joined to maximise longevity, to the perfect harmony between planting and hard landscaping, every detail mattered.
 And it showed.
 The care, precision, and quiet brilliance of the makers and growers behind the show was truly inspiring.